Watch: Texas man’s Lil Jon light show goes viral - NewsBreak

 AUSTIN, Texas ( KXAN ) — There are intense holiday light displays, and then there are Frankie To-ong’s virtual displays, shot at his home 30 minutes from Houston, for the whole world to see on TikTok .

-While To-ong has been doing the virtual light shows choreographed to popular songs since 2012, it’s his recent Lil Jon video that has gone most viral on TikTok and other social media platforms.How much does a strand of Christmas lights add to your electric bill?
+While To-ong has been doing the virtual light shows choreographed to popular songs since 2012, it’s his recent Lil Jon video that has gone most viral on TikTok and other social media platforms.A classic scene from ‘Elf’ was almost scrapped at the request of Macy’s, according to the director

 “There’s a couple reasons why I believe this one did so well,” To-ong wrote to Nexstar’s KXAN.
 “Lil Jon, E-40 and Sean Paul are amazing artists with a timeless club rocking song.
 I think I sequenced it very well — utilizing the props, music and colors.”